guimaraesr-y/mind-your-event/docs/event-creation.md

 - Creator automatically becomes a participant
 - Each participant receives a unique invite token
 - Invitation emails are sent separately (via `sendEventInviteEmail` use case)
+- **Email Retry:** The `EmailRetryService` (in `lib/email/email-retry.service.ts`) handles failed email deliveries with exponential backoff (3 retries by default, 1s base delay)
+- **Partial Failures:** If some emails fail to send, the event is still created successfully and failed emails are reported in the response